Publishing the Living History

 Ask for volunteers to help with editing and publishing the final book.

-Anticipatory Set: Tell the class that they are going to be authors with a real audience.
+Tell the children that today they are working as authors with a real audience.
 They are writing a “Living History” book about their senior friend using their notes and experiences.
-When the books are done, they will be shared with their senior friends.
+When the books are published and look great, they will be shared with their senior friends.

-- Use appropriate language arts writing skills to compose this book.
+- Write a first draft and get revision feedback from peers and volunteer helpers.
+They use appropriate language arts writing skills to compose this book.

 - Use story boards to organize their material and plan sketches of the illustrations (see handout Living History Story Board).
 Include the author autobiographies.

-- The rough draft may be edited by a family member and/or the teacher.
+- The rough draft may be edited by a family member.

-- Students type the final copy neatly with illustrations (map optional).
+- Type the final copy neatly with illustrations.

-- Draft, edit, and neatly design a final version of a name poem describing their senior friend -- include in the book.
+- Draft, edit, and neatly design a final version of a name poem describing their senior friend to include in the book.
 (See handout Living History Name Poem)

-- The color copy will be given to the senior friend in a protective report cover.
-Make black-and-white copies for the students (and the classroom).
+- The color copy will be given to the senior friend in bound version.
+Make second copies to keep.

-Students evaluate their own work using the Living History Rubric (handout).
-The teacher evaluates the books using the same rubric.
+Children evaluate their own work using the Living History Rubric (handout).
+The facilitator evaluates the books using the same rubric.

 Strand PHIL.IV Volunteering and Service